zalando-incubator/remora/README.md

 > We are using Kafka 0.10.2.1 along with Akka Streams.
 We use Remora to track, alert, and visualise any lag within any of our components ~ Team Setanta @ Zalando Dublin

+> We rely on Kafka for streaming DB change events on to other teams within our organisation.
+Remora greatly aids us in ensuring our Kafka and Kafka Connect components are functioning correctly by monitoring both the number of events been produced, and any lag present on a per consumer basis.
+It is proving an excellent tool in providing data which we use to trigger real time alerts ~ Team Warhol @ Zalando Dublin

 # Getting started

 ## Dependencies